Skip to main content

 The Bort app requires a Java keystore file so that the app can be signed.

-• The key that is used to sign the Bort app must NOT be the platform signing key, otherwise updates to the Bort app may be rejected by the Play Store.
+• The key that is used to sign the Bort app must NOT be the platform signing key, otherwise the SDK will not function correctly.

 Once you have a keystore, set up a keystore.properties file and provide the path to it via the bort.properties file: